yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_rbac.md

 INSTALL_DIR/conf/adminUsers.json
 ```

-`INSTALL_DIR` is the directory where the gateway is installed as Admin Node Manager.
+`INSTALL_DIR` is the directory where API Gateway is installed as Admin Node Manager.

 The following shows an example file: